Fetal origins hypothesis: Economic support

-Pregnancy outcomes can impact the wellbeing of a society.
+Pregnancy outcomes can impact the well-being of a society.
 Comparisons between the children who were in gestation during the 1918 flu pandemic and those in gestation immediately before or after the health crisis show marked differences between the two groups on census data.
 Across all socioeconomic measures, those who were fetuses during the crisis attained lower educational achievement, income, and socioeconomic status.
 Specifically, individuals affected were 15% less likely to graduate high school, 15% more likely to be poor, and 20% more likely to be disabled as adults.
 Even federal welfare payments were higher for the gestational cohort than those born before or after the flu hit.
 The same economic researcher, Douglas Almond, has investigated other historical situations affecting particular cohorts of fetuses: children born during or immediately following the Chernobyl nuclear disaster explosion, and China's Great Leap Forward (which resulted in a deadly famine).
 Both prenatally exposed groups suffered lower cognitive abilities and reduced employment levels.
 Such outcomes can have lasting impacts on the productivity and economic security of a society for an entire generation of individuals, and perhaps even continue to affect future descendants through changes in gene expression.

 Epidemiological and epigenetic support

 Epigenetics refers to the study of the behavior of genes, and how gene expression can be altered by the environment without changes made in DNA.
-This is believed to be particularly possible during prenatal development, and both stress and diet have been known to causes changes to a fetus.
+This is believed to be particularly possible during prenatal development, and both stress and diet have been known to cause changes to a fetus.
 Findings linking maternal exposure to pollution with poor health outcomes for children are possibly linked to the altering of gene expression.
 Additionally, studies focusing on maternal weight show gene altering may be occurring.
 Women who are overweight at the time of pregnancy have children that are more likely to be overweight themselves.
 This could be due to the genetic heritability of genes related to obesity.
 But, siblings born to these same women after they had weight reduction surgery were no more likely to be overweight than the rest of the general population.
 The metabolic nature of the children was completely different, despite being born to the same mother, supporting the idea that the gestational environment strongly influences future outcomes.
 In discussing the epigenetics findings of fetal origins, Princeton University's Janet Currie says, "The long-vaunted distinction between nature and nurture is therefore outdated and unhelpful.
 Poor nurture during pregnancy can worsen the hand that nature has dealt."

-Epidemiological research, or the study of the health and disease patterns of certain populations, allow for controls not possible in other research avenues.
-When a significant situation, disaster, or event occurs across a given population, it can be assumed that the entire population is affected, thus generalizing findings across all demographics in a given group.
-Certain historical events provide epidemiological support for the developmental origins of health and disease, including the Dutch Hunger Winter and the Holocaust.